arkhn/pyrog/server/README.md

-dotenv yarn generate # generate the "@prisma/client" dependency, required by prisma docker-compose up postgres redis # launches postgres and redis in docker (you may use the `-d` option to run in the background) dotenv yarn migrate:up # applies the prisma migrations on the postrges database dotenv yarn seed:superuser # inserts an admin@arkhn.com user in the db (dont forget to have SUPERUSER_PASSWORD in your .env) dotenv yarn dev # runs pyrog-server with hot-reloading (using ts-node)
+dotenv yarn generate # generate the "@prisma/client" dependency, required by prisma docker-compose up postgres redis # launches postgres and redis in docker (you may use the `-d` option to run in the background) dotenv yarn migrate:up # applies the prisma migrations on the postrges database dotenv yarn dev # runs pyrog-server with hot-reloading (using ts-node)
 ```